handpoint/ecommdoc/docs/3dsecure.md

 | threeDSResponseCode |Always |A numeric code providing the specific outcome of the 3-D Secure processing stage.
 Check threeDSResponseMessage for more details of any error that occurred.
 Refer to [Response Codes](annexes#responseCodes) for more details.|
 | threeDSResponseMessage |Always |Any error message relating to the outcome of the 3-D Secure processing stage.|

+## Cardholder Information
+In the case of a frictionless flow, the card Issuer may sometimes wish to provide a message to the Cardholder.
+In this case, the `threeDSResponseMessage` will start with the text ‘Cardholder Info: ‘ and be followed by the message from the card Issuer.

+## PSD2 Strong Customer Authentication
+3-D Secure can be used to provide the Strong Customer Authentication (SCA) required by the European Union's Payment Services Directive 2 (PSD2).
+For more details on how to use 3-D Secure to maintain PSD2 SCA Compliance please refer to Refer to [SCA Using 3-D Secure](annexes#scaUsing3dSecure).

 ## 3DS Options {#3dsOptions}